nerdammer/spark-hbase-connector/README.md

 }
 ```

-don't forget to override the *columns* method!!!
+don't forget to override the *columns* method!

 And you can define an *implicit* reader: